om-mapari/shello-cli/README.md

 "Show me what's using port 3000"
 → Errors always visible even in verbose output

+"Show me the last 100 lines from cmd_001"
+→ AI retrieves from cache without re-execution
 ```

 ### Smart Output Management in Action